-In order to file an application for PCT National Phase Patent in India we would require:
+To file an application for PCT National Phase Patent in India we would require:

-1. Name, address and nationality of applicants and inventors.
+1. Name, address, and nationality of applicants and inventors.

 2. Complete Specification in ENGLISH (in text format).